Alf-2ml/AlfonMML-dev/README.md

-- 👋 Hi, I’m @AlfonMML-dev.
+- 👋 Hi, I’m @Alf-2mL.
-- 👀 I’m interested in Java and TypeScript apps, Back-End Services and Internet of Things
+- 👀 I’m interested in TypeScript apps, Back-End Services, Internet of Things, and exploring new technologies.
-- :closed_book: I have knowledge in:
+- :closed_book: I have advanced knowledge in:
+    - Angular for web applications with TypeScript.
+    - HTML and CSS for responsive, dynamic web interfaces.
-    - Mobile apps in Android using Java and Kotlin with Jetpack Compose.
+    - Backend development using Node.js with TypeScript.
-    - SQL Databases and Firebase.
+    - SQL Databases and Firebase for data management.
-    - HTML and CSS.
-    - In addition, some knowledge in web apps doing the fronted in Angular with TypeScript, and the backend in Nodejs with TypeScript.
+    - PLC programming, including Desigo PX and Johnson Easy IO (Sedona technology).
-- 🌱 I’m currently learning TypeScript, Angular, MongoDB and backend services in Nodejs
+- 🌱 I’m currently learning MongoDB to enhance my backend skills with Node.js and exploring Node-RED for IoT projects.
-- 💞️ I’m looking to collaborate on projects based in technologies which I have mentioned previously
+- 💞️ I’m looking to collaborate on projects involving the technologies mentioned above.
-- 📫 How to reach me alfonsommldevtech@gmail.com
+- 📫 How to reach me: alfonsommldevtech@gmail.com